Measurement of B meson production fraction ratios in proton-proton collisions at $\sqrt{s}$ = 13 TeV using open-charm

 In summary, the relative production fractions of \PBp, \PBz, and \PBzs mesons have been measured in proton-proton collisions at $\sqrt{s} = 13\TeV$ using a special data set recorded in 2018 with the CMS experiment at the LHC, corresponding to an integrated luminosity of 41.6$\fbinv$.
 This data set, collected with high-rate triggers, provided an unprecedented unbiased sample of $10^{10}$ \PQb hadrons.

-Production fraction ratios as functions of \PB meson transverse momentum and absolute rapidity were measured using open-charm decays in the range of $8 < \pt < 60\GeV$ and $\absy < 2.25$.
-The same data set was also used to measure these ratios in the charmonium decay channels, with the $\JPsi$ meson decaying into a pair of muons, to determine the dependence of these ratios on \PB meson kinematics.
-We also reported PFR values averaged over \pt.
+The production fraction ratios \fsfd, \fsfu, and \fdfu were measured as functions of \PB meson transverse momentum and absolute rapidity in the range of $8 < \pt < 60\GeV$ and $\absy < 2.25$ using the corrected yield of open-charm decays combined with known branching fractions and precise theoretical calculations.
+These ratios were also measured in the charmonium decay channels, with the normalization of \fsfd and \fsfu in these channels obtained from the open-charm results.
+These normalization factors were extracted as a double ratio of the decay modes, thereby canceling any potential \pt dependence of the production fraction ratios.
+This makes these quantities universal constants that can be applied to any charmonium analysis.

+In addition to measuring the production fraction ratios as a function of the \PB meson kinematics, we also reported average values of these quantities, with the \fdfu result being a test of isospin invariance of \PB meson production.
+The measurements were also used to extract \PBp, \PBzs, and \PBz branching fraction ratios of open-charm decays to charmonium decays, with precision similar to the current world-average values.